voyagerfan/Boat-and-Load-Tracker/README.md

 3. Retrieve a Bearer token
    1. Access the API login page (see resume for URL)
    2. Following the instructions, you will be re-routed to Auth0 to login or create a new user account.
+   >[!NOTE]
+   If you would prefer not to use your own email to create an account, you may use a disposable email from https://temp-mail.org/en/
    3. After successful login, you will be redirected to the back to the API login page.
 Your bearer token will be displayed under "Encoded JWT". **Please copy this bearer token**
 4. Add the App URL your Bearer token to the Postman environment
    1. Open the enviroments tab in Postman